kbalog/uis-dat630-fall2016/assignment-1/README.md

   Yes.
 Only the best performing one will be considered.
   - **Is it obligatory to submit results on kaggle?**
   Yes.
 This way you can check if you passed the Accuracy threshold.
+  - **Should I use my uis.no address on kaggle?** Yes, as the competition is restricted to people with an uis.no address.
+Contact the lecturer if you're following this course but you don't have an uis.no email address.
   - **Does everything have to be written from the ground up?**
   For the decision tree part, yes.
 You are allowed to use libraries for data structures and data preprocessing though.
   - **What resources can be used?**
   Everything, except machine learning libraries and ready-made decision tree implementations.
 It is OK to look at online tutorials and examples, and to re-use them, but you will need to be able to explain every line of code you submit.
+  - **Any advice on which programming language to use?** We will be using Python (v3.5) during the practical sessions in the course, so Python is a good choice (but it is merely and advice, not a requirement).
   - **What should I do if I'm feeling lost?**
-  1) Try to build a decision tree on paper by performing the steps of the algorithm manually (see the exercise and the solution from Lecture 3).
-2) Ask for help from the student assistant.
+  Try to follow these steps: 1) build a decision tree on paper by performing the steps of the algorithm manually (see the exercise and the solution from Lecture 3); 2) implement what you just did on paper and apply it on the same toy data set; 3) apply the algorithm for the assignment's data set (you will face some issues, e.g.,  missing attributes, that you'll have to deal with).
+You can ask for help from the student assistant at any point.
+  - **Which decision tree algorithm should I implement?** It's up to you.
+The one we used for the exercise is [ID3](https://en.wikipedia.org/wiki/ID3_algorithm).
+It cannot deal with missing attributes and does not include stopping criteria or pruning; you'll have to figure out how to do that.
+There exist extensions to ID3, like [C4.5](https://en.wikipedia.org/wiki/C4.5_algorithm).
+You can look for ideas there.
+The recommendation is to implement ID3 and extend it as you see fit so that it works effectively on the adult dataset.
+  - **How general should the implementation be?** It does not have to be general, it should work only on the adult dataset.
+You may hard-code attribute types and even splitting conditions for continuous attributes.
+You may also hard-code which attributes should be used and which are to be ignored.
+However, when running the code, it should produce an output file from the two input files (training and test data) without any human intervention.
+  - **Should each member of the team write a separate report?** No, there is a single report from the team.
   - **Is it possible to get a deadline extension?**
   No. Don't even ask.
   - **Can I take the exam if I fail to complete this assignment?**